Skip to content

 The UiPath wins above are not edge cases.
 RPA's biggest installed base is in financial services, insurance, and healthcare, and those buyers are paying for the audit story, the partner ecosystem, and the multi-year contract structure as much as for the runtime.

-The other place UiPath still wins is desktop-app automation.
-Skyvern is browser-shaped; if half your workflow is automating a Citrix-served Windows app, UiPath’s desktop activity catalog is still the default answer.
-A hybrid stack (UiPath for desktop, Skyvern for the browser-native portion) is a real pattern teams ship.
+Desktop-app automation is the other clean UiPath win.
+Skyvern is browser-shaped.
+If half your workflow is driving a Citrix-served Windows app, UiPath's desktop activity catalog is still the default answer, no contest.
+A hybrid stack (UiPath for desktop, Skyvern for the browser-native portion) is a pattern real teams ship in production, not a compromise.

 How UiPath authoring differs in shape

-We did not record a UiPath workflow ourselves for this piece.
-The framework point is the authoring shape, which you can read off the vendor docs without running anything: in UiPath you build a flowchart in Studio (a Windows desktop app), drag in Open Browser, Type Into, and Click activities, point each at a UI element captured by the recorder, and publish the workflow as an unattended job to UiPath Orchestrator (docs.uipath.com, uipath.com/product).
-For pages where a stable selector is hard to capture, AI Computer Vision activities provide a fallback.
+UiPath's authoring shape is a flowchart in Studio, and that shape is what decides the team-fit question.
+In UiPath you build a flowchart in Studio (a Windows desktop app), drag in Open Browser, Type Into, and Click activities, point each one at a UI element the recorder captured, and publish the workflow as an unattended job to UiPath Orchestrator (docs.uipath.com, uipath.com/product).
+Where a stable selector is hard to capture, AI Computer Vision activities sit underneath as a fallback.

 The artifact in UiPath is a .xaml flowchart and an Orchestrator deployment, not a natural-language prompt.
 Skyvern's first user types a prompt and reads a screenshot per task; UiPath's first user holds a flowchart in their head and reasons about per-activity selectors and Orchestrator queues.
 That difference shows up in hiring, in the time-to-first-working-bot, and in what breaks first when the target page changes.
 It does not show up in any feature checklist; you only see it once you have the team trying to author a workflow.